Participate in a Design Thinking session on November 22nd

 Design Thinking is an approach for solving problems, especially complex problems.
 In this approach the problems are defined from a holistic perspective.
 Solutions are designed in brainstorm sessions and then a concept for a prototype is developed, such as an educational approach, a physical or online learning environment.
 The approach is also suitable for tackling educational problems or challenges.
 Watch the animation:

-Three themes, three Design Thinking sessions
+Two themes, two Design Thinking sessions

-All three themes focus on the future of teaching and learning.
+Both themes focus on the future of teaching and learning.

 Learning spaces used to be static lecture halls where teachers would lecture and students were supposed to passively listen for hours.
 In active learning spaces, physical space is fully devoted to making learning pleasant and more effective and efficient.
 Learning spaces are particularly suitable for challenge-based education, education in which students are challenged to solve real societal problems and are in charge of their own learning processes.
 In this session, you will learn more about the opportunities offered by active learning spaces and you will be challenged to think of new combinations of learning spaces and challenges.